hikikones/bevy-sequential-actions/README.md

 Since an action is detached from an `agent` when the trait methods are called, the logic for advancing the action queue will not work properly.

-Use the `deferred_actions` method for deferred world mutation.
+Use the `deferred_actions` method when modifying actions inside the trait.

 ```rust
 pub struct SetStateAction<S: States>(S);